 To summarise this issue of the 'ordinary reading' of 'ordinary language': if one is analysing ordinary language then one should use a method that encourages a systematic approach; an approach that makes one's assumptions and operations with the data explicit and available for public inspection.
 An 'ordinary reading' of 'ordinary language' is insufficient for scientific inquiry.
 In addition, however, all methods have their limitations and a general strategy for dealing with the limitations of any particular method is to employ contrasting methods.
 So, for example, the PPP project has combined survey research, Repertory Grid Technique and focus group discussions.
 Different methods for analysing different datasets, where these datasets are collected in different ways, helps to compensate for limitations.
-Additionally, one should also compare one's findings with literature, in an attempt to identify confirmatory and dis-confirmatory evidence [27].
+Additionally, one should also compare one's findings with literature, in an attempt to identify confirmatory and dis-confirmatory evidence [28].

-3 Method
+3. Method

-Our review of the work of Bromley, Holsti, Strauss, and Miles and Huberman have informed our development of a method for analysing the transcriptions and publications.
+Our review of the work of Bromley, Holsti, Strauss, and Miles and Huberman have helped us develop a simple method for analysing the focus group transcriptions and publications.
 As indicated in the introduction, we conducted two sets of exploratory analyses.
 In this section, we first discuss the general method we used and then consider issues specific to the transcript and the publications.

-3.1 Applying the method
+3.1 An overview of the method

-We use the following method to analyse the qualitative data:
+We used the following method to analyse the qualitative data: